petrvanblokland/DesignDesignSpace/DDS-home-slides2.md

 box = box.newInfo()
 ~~~

 This workshop offers two weeks of analysing typography and layours in existing publications.
-Then take the resulting rules into possible variantions.
+Then take the resulting rules into possible variations.
 Study the basics of responsive layouts and generative design.
 What makes good typography?
 What is influence of various media on text?

 #### Example exercises